DxvMB/MinecraftAgentFramework/README.md

 - **Trigger**: Runs automatically when started and continuously monitors for TNT-related events.
 ## Example Script
-Here’s an example script to demonstrate how to manage bots programmatically: from agent_manager import BotManager
+Here’s an example script to demonstrate how to manage bots programmatically: from agent_manager import AgentManager

-# Create an instance of BotManager
+# Create an instance of AgentManager
-manager = BotManager()
+manager = AgentManager()

 # Start specific bots
 manager.start_bot("insult_bot")